nathan-j-brenner/express-sample/readme.md

 routes: tell the server what to do when a user visits a different url

+software development: more iterative than linear
+	linear would mean that you know what you want to write, so you sit down and write it all out iterative means you know what you want to accomplish, but you don't know how to accomplish every aspect of it yet

 nodemon: a utility that will monitor for any changes in your source and automatically restart your server.
 Perfect for development.
+to start: nodemon src/app

+node-inspector: interactively debugging node processes, lets you debug node apps in the browser